madofo/v6launch/README.md

 ## Key Messages

-- "IPv6 deployment has made huge progress since 2012"
+- IPv6 deployment has made huge progress since 2012
-- "There's still considerable work to do"
+- There's still considerable work to do
 - ISOC has resources to help (D360)

 ## Confirmed Activities